 The menu varies weekly depending on what’s available locally.
 This helps to keep things fresh and it means you’re always getting something unique.

-I recommend getting any one of the seafood dishes.
-It’s about as local as you can find and you can rest assured knowing you’re getting a dish prepared by a skilled and experienced chef.
+Personally, I’d recommend trying one of the seafood dishes.
+It’s about as local as you can find and you can rest assured knowing you’re getting a dish prepared by a skilled and experienced chef using local ingredients.

-The island is an affordable and fun activity that’s ideal whether you’re traveling with your partner, family, or even on your own.
+The island is an affordable and fun activity that’s enjoyable whether you’re traveling with your partner, family, or on your own.

 During low tide it’s possible to drive over the land bridge.
 It’s a short 1km drive and you’re essentially going to be driving on the sea floor.
 The rest of the time this land-bridge is completely covered with water and the island becomes accessible only by boat.